HeroBrine1st/PyTabletDriver/README.md

 # Known issues

-* If pressure sensitivity is low xorg is ignoring touching a tablet until you pressed harder
+* If pressure sensitivity is low xorg is ignoring touching a tablet until you press harder
   * In other words you need to press harder if you want to use interface, otherwise xorg will ignore your touch.
   * Solution: unknown